Hermitage Museum: Origins: Catherine's collection

 The collection soon overgrew the building.
 In her lifetime, Catherine acquired 4,000 paintings from the old masters, 38,000 books, 10,000 engraved gems, 10,000 drawings, 16,000 coins and medals, and a natural history collection filling two galleries, so in 1771 she commissioned Yury Felten to build another major extension.
 The neoclassical building was completed in 1787 and has come to be known as the Large Hermitage or Old Hermitage.
 Catherine also gave the name of the Hermitage to her private theatre, built nearby between 1783 and 1787 by the Italian architect Giacomo Quarenghi.
 In London in 1787, Catherine acquired the collection of sculpture that belonged to Lyde Browne, mostly Ancient Roman marbles.
 Catherine used them to adorn the Catherine Palace and park in Tsarskoye Selo, but later they became the core of the Classical Antiquities collection of the Hermitage.
 From 1787 to 1792, Quarenghi designed and built a wing along the Winter Canal with the Raphael Loggias to replicate the loggia in the Apostolic Palace in Rome designed by Donato Bramante and frescoed by Raphael.
-The loggias in Saint Petersburg were adorned with copies of Vatican frescoes painted by Cristopher Unterberger and his workshop in the 1780s.

 Catherine's collection of at least 4,000 paintings came to rival the older and more prestigious museums of Western Europe.
 Catherine took great pride in her collection and actively participated in extensive competitive art gathering and collecting that was prevalent in European royal court culture.
 Through her art collection she gained European acknowledgment and acceptance and portrayed Russia as an enlightened society.
 Catherine went on to invest much of her identity in being a patron of the arts.
 She was particularly fond of the Roman deity Minerva, whose characteristics according to classical tradition are military prowess, wisdom, and patronage of the arts.
 Using the title Catherine the Minerva, she created new institutions of literature and culture and also participated in many projects of her own, mostly play writing.
 The representation of Catherine alongside Minerva would come to be a tradition of enlightened patronage in Russia.